crazybiocomputing/crazybiocomputing.github.io/bioinfo.md

 and if you need more sophisticated statistics functions, it is good to look at the "R" language.
 It is more complex but more powerful in this field.

 ### 1-1- The Basics: Variables, conditionals, and loops
+### 1-2- Learning Python with web-based tool
+[Python Fiddle](http://pythonfiddle.com/) is a good starting environment to write your first scripts.

+### 1-3- Learning Python with IDLE

 ## 2- Python helper Code